-As a general rule, attorneys are highly intelligent people who can write amazing content for a blog.
+As a general rule, attorneys are highly intelligent people who can write fantastic content for a blog.
 But, because they know the law, and not necessarily internet marketing (there are some who major in marketing before going on to law school) they don’t know how to take those blog posts and get them ranking high in Google and in other search engines.
-This is necessary to build a steady stream of traffic to your website – hopefully some of which will convert to paying clients.
+This is necessary to build a steady stream of traffic to your website – hopefully, some of which will convert to paying clients.

 The good news is, lawyers can learn SEO tips to help improve their ranking.
 This way, they can still keep writing the content themselves, but get better results.